rust-hosted-langs/book/booksrc/chapter-simple-bump.md

 lines that an object occupies.
 Therefore, only lines that are _not_ marked as live are usable for allocation into.

+In our implementation we will use the high bytes of the `Block` to represent these line mark bits, where each line is represented by a single byte.

-We'll need a data structure to represent this. we'll call it `BlockMeta`, but first some constants that we need in order to know how big a line is and how many are in a block:
+We'll need a data structure to represent this. we'll call it `BlockMeta`, but first some constants that we need in order to know

+- how big a line is
+- how many lines are in a block
+- how many bytes remain in the `Block` for allocating into

 ```rust,ignore
 {{#include ../stickyimmix/src/constants.rs:ConstLineSize}}